 Following the loan’s completion, it purchases loans that satisfy its criteria from the lenders.
 However, lending organizations cannot get into unethical practices and keep giving loans to the public and institutions.
 They need to follow ethical lending practices and adhere to strict guidelines.

 - Its shares have been traded openly since 1968.
 It was on the New York Stock Exchange up till 2010

-- After the Great Recession from December 2007 to June 2009, the real estate market was gravely affected.
+- The real estate market was gravely affected after the Great Recession from December 2007 to June 2009.
 Therefore, the company had to withdraw its shares because it didn’t fulfill the NYSE’s base trading price criteria.

 - The company’s governmental conservatorship has existed since the Great Recession.